Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 Overlay network
 ^^^^^^^^^^^^^^^

-The following picuture illustats the network setup we have created by starting up the ``webapp`` stack.
+The following picuture illustats the network setup we have created with the ``webapp`` stack.
 The way Docker swarm interconnects containers on different docker hosts is using the so-called *overlay network*.

-Technical details on how Docker sets up the overlay network is described in `this blog by Nigel Poulton <http://blog.nigelpoulton.com/demystifying-docker-overlay-networking/>`_.
+Technical details on how Docker swarm sets up the overlay network is described in `this blog by Nigel Poulton <http://blog.nigelpoulton.com/demystifying-docker-overlay-networking/>`_.
 In short, the overlay network makes use of the `virtual extensible LAN (VXLAN) tunnel <https://en.wikipedia.org/wiki/Virtual_Extensible_LAN>`_ to route layer 2 traffic accross IP networks.

 .. figure:: figures/webapp_overlay_illustrate.png

     An illustration of the Docker overlay network.

 .. hint::
     There are also YouTube videos explaining the Docker overlay network.
-For example, the `Deep dive in Docker Overlay Networks by Laurent Bernaille <https://www.youtube.com/watch?v=b3XDl0YsVsg>`_ is a good worth for watching.
+For example, the `Deep dive in Docker Overlay Networks by Laurent Bernaille <https://www.youtube.com/watch?v=b3XDl0YsVsg>`_ is worth for watching.

 Container placement
 ^^^^^^^^^^^^^^^^^^^

 You may notice that the containers ``db`` and ``web`` services are started on a node w.r.t. the container placement requirement we set in the docker-compose file.
 You can dynamically change the requirement, and the corresponding containers will be moved accordingly to meet the new requirement.
-For instance, let's move the container of the ``web`` service from ``vm2`` to ``vm1`` by setting the placement constraint.
+Let's try to move the container of the ``web`` service from ``vm2`` to ``vm1`` by setting the placement constraint.

 Get the current placement constraints: